Run in parallel¶

 # first build base case, params used for all cases

-'output_file_base' :'parallel_test1', # name used as base for output files
+output_file_base= 'parallel_test1', # name used as base for output files

-'root_output_dir':'output', # output is put in dir 'root_output_dir'/'output_file_base'
+root_output_dir= 'output', # output is put in dir 'root_output_dir'/'output_file_base'

-'reader':{'input_dir': '../demos/demo_hindcast', # folder to search for hindcast files, sub-dirs will, by default, also be searched
+params['reader']= dict(input_dir= '../demos/demo_hindcast/schsim3D', # folder to search for hindcast files, sub-dirs will, by default, also be searched

 # define the required release points